jhu99/miteFinder/README.md

 # Description

-We have geneated binary code fro Unix-like, Mac, and Windows users (see in $miteFinder/bin) Normally, it will works on machines with x86_64.
+We have geneated binary code for Unix-like, Mac, and Windows users (see in $miteFinder/bin) Normally, it will works on machines with x86_64.

 If it doesn't work, you need to compile the source code for your own.